junhaoliao/iCtrl/README.md

 0. Download and extract UG_Remote_win64.5.x.x.zip from the **Releases** page.
 Double-click on "UG_Remote.exe".

 ## V5 Change Log
+This script is updated to v5.0.2 on December 27, 2020
+1. Added support for ECF

 This script is updated to v5.0.1 on December 24, 2020
 1. Added a "random port selection" feature
 2. Redesigned user interface